What is the IDCT trial?

 As a participant, you will receive a consent form that thoroughly explains all of the details of the study.
 You will be asked to:

-• Attend a total of eight (8) follow-up visits over approximately two (2) years.
+Attend a total of eight (8) follow-up visits and two (2) follow-up phone calls over approximately two (2) years.

 Will I be compensated for participating in the trial?

-Compensation for participation in this study is determined on a site-by-site basis and may include a small stipend and/or reimbursement for travel.
+Compensation for participation in the trial may include a small stipend and/or reimbursement for travel.

 What will it cost me to participate in the IDCT trial?